AwareErmine/GameEd-bot/README.md

 AKA: `ad` `ge`

-- Gives a link to invite the bot to another bot
+- Gives a link to invite the bot to another server